 North-east MPs and Energy Minister Richard Harrington yesterday heard how the decommissioning industry could bring a jobs boost and help spark new life into the oil sector.

-At a breakfast briefing in the House of Commons, Well-Safe Solutions management told the MPs how they were looking to create 400 jobs in Aberdeen and Dundee over the next few years – and help oil companies save money on their decommissioning liabilities.
+At a breakfast briefing in the House of Commons, Well-Safe Solutions’ management team told the MPs how they were looking to create 400 jobs in Aberdeen and Dundee over the next few years – and help oil companies save money on their decommissioning liabilities.

-Aberdeen-based Well-Safe, the rapidly growing well abandonment specialist, met the MPs in the heart of Westminster to explain their plans for further expansion and to create a Well Plug and Abandonment Club that could reduce costs significantly for operators as they seek to abandon uneconomic oil fields.
+Aberdeen-based Well-Safe Solutions, the rapidly growing well abandonment specialist, met the MPs in the heart of Westminster to explain their plans for further expansion and to create a Well plug and abandonment club that could reduce costs significantly for operators as they seek to abandon uneconomic oil fields.